Pretty Little Liars (novel series): Characters

 Aria Montgomery: Aria is a quirky and artsy girl who, at the beginning of the books, is trying to find herself.
+She is very tall and pale with dark black hair that she occasionally highlights.

 Emily Fields: Emily is considered the jock of the group, being a physical, loyal girl who struggles with her sexuality.
 Near the end of the series she also struggles with depression and suicidal thoughts.
+Emily is Catholic and described with red hair and a muscular frame.

 Alison DiLaurentis: Alison is the former "Queen Bee" of her clique, consisting of Spencer, Hanna, Aria and Emily.
 It is later revealed that the Alison the girls thought they knew was her twin sister, Courtney.
 "Real Ali" was friends with Naomi Zeigler and Riley Wolfe up until the sixth grade, when Courtney took her place.
-She had supposedly been killed at the beginning of the series.
-However, she is revealed to have been alive and also their tormentor "A" as she was mistaken for her twin sister Courtney, who pretended to be her.
-Alison was sent to The Preserve at Addison-Stevens, a rehab facility for mentally ill patients, which she believed was the Liars' fault, and has been plotting revenge ever since.
+Ali was supposedly killed at the beginning of the series; however, she is revealed to have been alive and their tormentor, "A".
+"A" sought revenge for being mistaken as her twin sister Courtney and being sent the Preserve at Addison-Stevens, a facility for mentally ill patients, which she believed was the Liars' fault.

 Her identical twin sister, Courtney DiLaurentis, debuted in Wanted after the TV show began in 2010.
-In the prequel, Courtney-as-Ali started disappearing in the last chapter and getting almost killed numerous times, until the end of the series (Vicious) when Ali-as-Courtney came out and started becoming friends with her twin "Ali" again after rehab with Tabitha and Iris, two lookalikes of Ali, all in the penultimate chapter.

-In the book, their older brother's name is Jason DiLaurentis and their half-sisters are Melissa and Spencer Hastings.
+She has an older brother, Jason DiLaurentis, and her half-sisters are Melissa and Spencer Hastings.